Kenneth5259/100DaysOfCode/README.md

         preferred temperature in the existing tile.
 Slider min, max and label is updated dynamically based off of the C/F toggle functionality

+Day 3:  Implemented Socket.IO for real time telemetry and data analytics for my IOT project.
+Basic
+        event monitoring and connectivity is present and will be expanded upon later in the 100 Days.
+The goal is to have a startup script determine if an IOT server exists on the local network, if so it will enter client mode, else become the server.

+Day 4:  LeetCode Algorithm challenges in NodeJS backed JavaScript.
+Usually done in C++ using HackerRank
+        so this was a nice change.

+Day 5:  Block Diagramming for Raspberry Pi Zero W devices startup logic.

+Day 6:  Monitor Model basic creation.
+Design of OUI filtering for startup logic.